Vidhi0003/Vidhi0003/README.md

 So far, I have learned to code in Python, C/C++, Java, JavaScript, and Swift.
 I look forward to expanding my knowledge more and becoming a better programmer.

-LOOKING FOR 2025 SUMMER INTERNSHIP!
+LOOKING FOR 2025 SUMMER INTERNSHIP AND FALL CO-OP!
 LinkedIn: https://www.linkedin.com/in/vidhi-patel03/